khulnasoft-lab/tradescope-strategies/README.md

 ## FAQ

-### What is TradeScope?
+### What is Tradescope?

-[TradeScope](https://github.com/khulnasoft/tradescope) TradeScope is a free and open source crypto trading bot written in Python.
+[Tradescope](https://github.com/khulnasoft/tradescope) Tradescope is a free and open source crypto trading bot written in Python.
 It is designed to support all major exchanges and be controlled via Telegram.
 It contains backtesting, plotting and money management tools as well as strategy optimization by machine learning.

 ### What includes these strategies?